Many Americans say greetings at Christmastime not important

 The survey was conducted by telephone a few weeks ago, “among a representative sample” of 1,503 adults nationwide, Pew said.
 Among other findings:

-n Fifty-five percent of American adults said they celebrate Christmas as a religious holiday, down from 59 percent in 2013.
+• Fifty-five percent of American adults said they celebrate Christmas as a religious holiday, down from 59 percent in 2013.

-n The number of Americans who believe no religious displays, such as nativity scenes, should be permitted on government property, has grown from 20 percent to 26 percent since 2014.
+• The number of Americans who believe no religious displays, such as nativity scenes, should be permitted on government property, has grown from 20 percent to 26 percent since 2014.

-n Three-quarters of Republicans believe in the parts of the Christmas narrative, the survey said, compared to 47 percent of Democrats.
+• Three-quarters of Republicans believe in the parts of the Christmas narrative, the survey said, compared to 47 percent of Democrats.

 Despite the changes in attitudes, Trump’s push for “Merry Christmas,” plays well with his political base.
 “About half of those who identify with … the Republican Party express a preference for hearing ‘merry Christmas’ from business.” the survey said.